jdginn/arpad/cmd/reaperoscgen/design.md

 - **Generator main function:**

   - Parse config file into internal structs (`Action`, `Pattern`, etc.).
-  - For each action, select best pattern, prepare types, generate code.
+  - For each action, group and filter patterns as specified.
+  - Determine method names and generate code.
   - Write to output file.

 - **Structs:**